A sweep account transfers excess funds from a checking account to an account that pays more interest.

 2. Useful for debt and loan repayments: Instead of transferring the excess funds to an interest-earning account, you can use them for loan repayments.
 This will help you pay off debt easily.

-3. Easy Liquidation: Investors can easily sell their investments in the sweep accounts.
+3. Easy Liquidation: As an investor, you can easily sell your investments in the sweep accounts.

 Here are a few drawbacks of sweep accounts.